How to Declutter Your Gmail Inbox

 Reporting spam emails

-Of course, you could also opt to use a Gmail extension for helping you organize your inbox.
+Of course, you could also opt to use a Gmail extension to help you organize your inbox.
 You can try several programs for free such as Mailbutler, Boomerang, or Mailstorm, that include additional features such as mail tracking, recommended send times, and automated follow-up for messages.
 With some, you can even identify bundles of related mail for quick decluttering.
 They’re also helpful for prompting you to continue decluttering by learning your behaviors and making recommendations to keep your inbox clean and clutter-free.
+Additionally, you can use the Gmail search bar to find specific emails, such as archived or muted conversations, enhancing your email management.

 In summary, the best way to keep your inbox decluttered is to set up a system that works for you and stick to it.